akyuus/uminekotes/episode-5-notes.md

     > Let's commit to that theory about Krauss's blood not belonging to him.
 It definitely would have been possible for him to perform the murders and carry off the 4 corpses using the master key from Genji.

     > Another important note: Krauss mentioned a trump card last night... likening it to a treasured sword.
 Awfully similar to the hypothetical murder weapon.

+    > ONE MORE THING: Krauss is one of the few people who actually knows what happened 19 years ago.